norbert-acedanski/sales-offers-refresher/README.md

 # sale-offers-refresher

 # About The Project
-Script refreshes all espired offers from **gumtree.pl** with _pyautogui_ package in Chrome.
+Script refreshes all expired offers from **gumtree.pl** with _pyautogui_ package in Chrome.
 It requires preparations listed in Working with...

 # Built With
 Python 3.8.0